sectore/fit-activities-tui/README.md

 Flags:
-  -h, --help            help for fit-activities-tui -i, --import string   path to single FIT file or directory of FIT files to import
+  -h, --help            help for fit-activities-tui -i, --import string   Path to directory or single FIT file or glob patterns (e.g., '2025-11*.fit', 'dir/*ice*.fit').
+Put path in quotes; use full paths (no shorthands)
-      --log             enable logging to store logs into 'debug.log'
+      --log             Enable logging to store logs into 'debug.log'
 ```

 # Keybindings